-This stage is all about generating lots of ideas.
-Whether those ideas are good or bad doesn’t matter at this point.
-They can be screened and refined later.
-Quantity, not quality of ideas matters.
+This stage is all about coming up with lots of ideas.
+How good or bad they are doesn’t matter at this point.
+They’ll be screened and refined later.
+Quantity, not quality of ideas matters early on.

 The opportunity owner shouldn’t run this session.
-Instead, they should appoint a facilitator, leaving them free to take part in the session and not worry about the process.
+Instead, they should appoint a facilitator, so they can take part in the session themselves and let someone else handle the process.

-That means they can freely throw in their own creative thinking ideas.
-They hold off making judgements on the other ideas.
+That frees them up to throw in their own creative thinking ideas.
+But they should also hold off making judgements on the other ideas just yet.

 Remember, it’s about getting as many ideas as you can.
-Judgement comes later in the process.
+Judgement comes later.

-The facilitator owns the process to find the idea that’ll meet the opportunity.
+The session is run by the facilitator.
+It’s their job to manage the process to find the idea that’ll meet the opportunity.
 That process includes the set-up and running of the idea generation session.
-They listen to the the opportunity owner’s need, and use that to define the goal for the process.
+They listen to the opportunity owner’s needs and use that to define the session’s goal.

-The facilitator runs the session.
-They take notes, and make sure the group keeps to time.
+The facilitator then runs the session.
+They take notes and make sure the group keeps to time.
 Their objective is to help the group generate and organise ideas.
-They also manage difficult people, and overall group dynamics. (see our easy creative ideas article for more on this).
+They also manage difficult people and overall group dynamics.
+(See our easy creative ideas article for more on this).

 But importantly, they don’t contribute their own ideas in this session.
 That’s not their role.
-In fact, it’s important they avoid judging or filtering ideas.
+In fact, they must avoid judging or filtering ideas.
 That all happens later.

 It often helps to have an external facilitator, say from one of your agencies, or a specialist facilitator.
-The facilitator needs to be an expert in the process, not the topic.
-In fact, if they’re not topic experts, they can stay impartial about the team’s ideas.
+The facilitator should be an expert in the process, not the topic.
+If they’re not topic experts, they can stay impartial about the team’s ideas.

-The facilitator is also responsible for co-ordinating the meeting outputs.
+The facilitator is also responsible for collating the outputs.
 These go to the opportunity owner.
 At that point, responsibility for the ideas and process passes back to them.